-Accredited by the Solicitors Regulation Authority, and the Bar Standards Board, our Law with Politics degree will share with you the contemporary, historical and global issues in politics.
+Approved by the Solicitors Regulation Authority, and the Bar Standards Board, our Law with Politics degree will share with you the contemporary, historical and global issues in politics.
 It will enable you to appreciate the wider political context in which law is created and operates, and obtain a qualifying law degree.
+Our law courses provide the opportunity to gain lots of practical experiences by attending court, taking part in Moot Courts and Moot Show Trials and attend guest lectures.

 94% of our final year law students agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an open day.